Robocup-simplus/simplus_vrep/EASY_SETUP.md

   ![Applications status](docs/img/mac_runpackage.png?raw=true "Applications status")

 You can close this applications using 'close' icon near them.
-It should be mentioned that the percentage below the applications name is not showing the percentage of the application process and the 0 value means it's running.
+It should be mentioned that the 0% sign below the application name means that it is running.
 The application name will be automatically removed from the menu whenever it's job is finished.

 ## Installation
 1. Download [installer Application](https://github.com/Robocup-simplus/simplus_vrep/raw/master/easy_setup/mac/installer.zip)